-This is the second course of an accelerated, two-part beginning series at the University of Florida.
-Students will concurrently (1) review LAT 1130, (2) master vocabulary, morphology, and syntax in chapters 17-32 of Shelmerdine's Introduction to Latin, and (3) practice in the fluid translation of Latin to English.
+This is the final course of a three part beginning series at the University of Florida.
+Students will concurrently (1) review Latin I & II, (2) master vocabulary, morphology, and syntax in chapters 28-40 of Wheelock's Latin, and (3) practice in the fluid translation of Latin to English and English to Latin.
 Students will also read selections of prose and poetry in the original Latin.
 Students will leave this class prepared to succeed in 2000-level translation classes.